-"If my internet goes down, my phone system goes down, too."
+Myth No. 1: If my internet goes down, my hosted VoIP phone system goes down, too.

-And if for some reason your company’s building were destroyed by a disaster, a strong Hosted VoIP provider would reroute all of your calls immediately to cell phones or other offices so that customers never know there is a problem.
-The vendor should be able to route those calls to different phones depending on the type of call that comes in.
-This can all be done in minutes, not hours or days.
+And if for some reason your company’s building were inaccessible, your hosted VoIP provider would simply reroute all of your calls to cell phones or other offices so that customers never know there is a problem.
+The provider should be able to route those calls to different phones depending on the type of call that comes in.
+These switches can all be done in minutes, not hours or days.